KDVR: News operation

-Chatter about a local newscast for KDVR first surfaced under Renaissance ownership in 1994.
+Rumors of a local newscast for KDVR first surfaced under Renaissance ownership in 1994.
 This continued after Fox took ownership of channel 31, but the primary obstacle was a lack of room.
 KDVR's Wazee Street building was 20000 ft2 in size, and Fox believed it needed 60000 ft2 to start a newscast.
 Upon announcing the construction of the News and Technology Center, with 70000 ft2 of space, Fox also announced it would begin producing local news in Denver when the building opened; general manager Robert M. Simone promised that "local news done 'Fox-style' will further bond KDVR to the community".

-The first step in organizing the news department was made in September 1999, when a news director was hired.
+The first step in organizing the news department was made by Fox in September 1999, when a news director was hired.
 More hires were made in the final weeks of 1999 and first months of 2000, including consumer reporter Tom Martino; David Treadwell, former Denver Broncos kicker, to anchor sports; news anchors Libby Weaver, former co-host of the syndicated entertainment news program Extra, and Ron Zappolo, former KCNC and KUSA sports anchor crossing over to news; and former KUSA reporter Phil Keating.

 After the Technology Center opened, rehearsals began in May, and the hour-long Fox 31 News at 9 O'Clock debuted on July 16, 2000.
 With Fox's successful Sunday night lineup, the main news anchors appeared on a Sunday–Thursday shift instead of a more typical Monday–Friday schedule.
 Out of the gate, the 9 p.m. newscast was a strong ratings performer, outrating the established 9 p.m. newscast on KWGN-TV as well as the entertainment programming KDVR had aired in that hour.
 In July 2001, a year after starting up, KDVR was beating ABC affiliate KMGH-TV, the traditional third-rated station, in the ratings, even though their newscasts aired at different times.
 While KWGN-TV remained competitive, logging a head-to-head win in November 2002, KDVR gradually pulled away from its competitor.